Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - [ ] Twitter clips are currently in HTML.
 The way they're imported, it should be possible to display them in nice cards with JavaScript.
 Figure out how to do that in Obsidian: https://forum.obsidian.md/t/add-external-javascript-to-support-custom-webcomponents/42057 https://developer.twitter.com/en/docs/twitter-for-websites/javascript-api/guides/set-up-twitter-for-websites
 - [x] Maybe instead of proliferating options, I can have a startup option for “custom options.”
 If that's not selected, it will just import in Markdown without asking.
 - [ ] Change “Use raw Web contents” to “More options.”
+- [ ] Use your link shortener app for the Twitter links in the docs for all shortcuts
+- [ ] Regularize formatting and content in readmes in all shortcuts and all locations (Garden, RoutineHub, internal)
+- [ ] Combine the two Evernote options and provide an option to prepend “Exported to Obsidian on \<date\>” and the link to the note in Obsidian
+- [ ] Default to html for Web import, and restore “more options”
 - [ ] Possible Reddit improvements:
 	- [ ] Preview image
 	- [x] HTML text